 The best method to prevent for bimetallic corrosion is first to avoid joining or welding two dissimilar metals.
 Along with this using a weld filler rod which is not similar to the metals being welded can also cause galvanic corrosion.

-It can be notices, if a raw piece of iron or steel is transplanted for a log time on stainless steel it can transfer its particulate residue from one to another.
+It can be noticed, if a raw piece of iron or steel is transplanted for a log time on stainless steel it can transfer its particulate residue from one to another.
 Once these particles settled on the stainless steel surface it can disrupt the protective oxide layer and stainless steel could lead to rust.
-This type of occurrence is purely accidental and case of mishandling and typically without the manufacturer’s knowledge.
+This type of occurrence is purely accidental and a case of mishandling and typically without the manufacturer’s knowledge.

 4. Despite of having high melting point of Stainless steel extreme temperature could lead to rust.